54 Swinging Facts about the 1960s

 34. Dr King continued to inspire a movement.

-Mary Quant designed the mini-skirt in London that became a fashion craze.
+Mary Quant designed the mini-skirt in London that became a major fashion craze almost overnight.

 37. Protests stirred amid Vietnam woes.

-The Vietnam War escalated and opposition to it began to mount as anti-Vietnam protests become more common.
+The Vietnam War escalated, and opposition to it began to mount as anti-Vietnam protests became more common.

-The Soviet Union’s Luna 9 unmanned spacecraft landed on the Moon.
+The Soviet Union’s Luna 9 unmanned spacecraft landed on the Moon on February 3rd, 1966.

 40. More African nations seceded from European ties.